Cross That Line

 Cross That Line is the fourth album by British pop musician Howard Jones, released in March 1989.
 It featured two hit singles "The Prisoner" (#30 US) and "Everlasting Love" (#12 US), though neither of these singles nor the album itself were successful in Jones's native UK.

-The album was produced by Jones with Ian Stanley, Chris Hughes, and Ross Cullum - all of whom had worked with Tears for Fears earlier in the 1980s.
+The album was produced by Jones with Ian Stanley, Chris Hughes, and Ross Cullum.

-The music video for "The Prisoner" was notably innovative at the time, mixing multiple photo and video editing tricks at a time when computer-based graphics effects were not widely in use.

 The track Powerhouse was remixed by Danny D and released to clubs.

-The album was remastered and released on CD (with a host of extra tracks) in 2012.
+The album was remastered and released on CD (with extra tracks) in 2012.

 Track listing

 All songs written by Howard Jones.